-When using this type, it is necessary to assign each colour component to a device channel.
+Each colour component shall be assigned to a device channel.
 Table 38 "lut16Type channel encodings" shows these assignments.

 The encoding for byte positions 10 and 11 is shown in Table 31.
 If the value is 0001h to 0004h, the number of channels shall be three and the phosphor chromaticities in byte positions 12 to 35 shall match those listed in the appropriate row of Table 31.